u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Ideas like Discourse Graphs point to what’s possible: a potential future where scientists and innovators can disseminate knowledge faster, scale with the explosion of information, leverage evidence at scale, receive credit that reflects their real contributions, and spark transformative insights beyond their own epistemic bubbles.

-Such a future [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) where scientists, funders, and others are incentivized to openly share knowledge as it's developed.
-This isn't going to build itself, and it certainly won't be built through top-down, hierarchical coordination.
+Such a future isn't about one particular technology, but a shift in how scientists work.
+It [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) to ensure scientists, funders, and others are incentivized to openly share knowledge as it's developed.

+This won't build itself, and it certainly won't be built through top-down, hierarchical coordination.
 Like the Bazaar, it may be messy, but I’ll bet the end result is far more powerful than we’ve dared to imagine.

 As I continue this series and conceptually explore what it means to be an augmented scientist that works iteratively, in public, and what has to be systemically true to support that individual, I’d love to hear from anyone excited by, or completely against this future.
-Please get in touch at shishyko@gmail.com to lend your voice (or yell at me)!
+Please get in touch at shishyko@gmail.com

 *Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for listening to me babble about this in recent conversations.*